avamsykiran/Angular15_9to11_05Feb24_04Mar24/README.md

         router guard can control if that respective route can result in navigation or not.

-        a router guard ha to return true/false/alternateRoute.
+        a router guard has to return true/false/alternateRoute.

         the navigation reuslts only if true is returned if false, the navigation won't happen